 If you don’t have outgoing links, then your visitors are likely to go back to the search engine they came from (where they may continue to search and find your competitors).
 If you offer your web site visitors good outbound links, you can send leaving visitors to other web sites that can send you their visitors in return.

 One technique to try is to set up your outbound links so they open in a new browser window or tab.
 That way, visitors who follow those links still have a web browser window or tab pointing to your site, so when they finish with the other site, they’re still connected to your site.
-For an example of that, click on the Borowitz Report link in the previous article.
+For an example of that, click on this link to see all of my posts about linking.